pikiby/projects/Hotels/README.md

-In the model uses RandomForestRegression algorithm.

-sklearn  - to build a model
-I used RandomForestRegression
+The task of the project is to make a model for predicting the rating of such hotels.

+If the predictions of the model are very different from the actual result, them perhaps.
+The hotel is playing dishonestly, and it worth checking.

+Used libraries:

+optuna - Tool for the selection of hyperparameters;
+plotly.express - for data visualisation;
+textblob - library for processing textual data;
-optuna - Tool for the selection of hyperparameters plotly.express - for data visualisation regular expression - to search for similar expressions
+regular expression - to search for similar expressions;
+numpy - linear algebra;
+sklearn - tool for creating and training a model;
+pandas - data processing.

+The model uses RandomForestRegression algorithm.